jsontypedef/jsontypedef.com/docs/javascript/validation.md

 This time, `jtd.validate` gave us back an array with one element inside of it.
 Every element of the array `jtd.validate` will always have two properties:

-* `instancePath` will "point to" the part of the data that had a validatione error, and
+* `instancePath` will "point to" the part of the data that had a validation error, and
 * `schemaPath` will "point to" the part of the schema that raised the validation error.